gsalgado/protocol-docs/content/doctypes/credentials.md

 * The outer `keyCredential`'s `nymIDSource` can be removed, as it also appears nested in `masterSigned`.
   => Remove one layer.
 Remove the outer `keyCredential`
 * Remove `masterPublic`, replace it by providing the `masterID` only.
 This is sufficient to prove that the master signed the keyCredential (as it is still inside `masterSigned`, with the master's signature).
+* TODO (for Otto to fill out): Why could we remove the `masterCredential` document, as discussed in the hangout?